 - oppression, resistance and social representations

-Specifically, I have an interest in bisexuality and non-binary sexualities, working-class identities and ageing.
+Specifically, I have experience in bisexuality and non-binary sexualities, working-class identities and ageing and an interest in all marginalised groups.

 I welcome contact from community groups, scholar-activists, campaigners and academics interested in collaborating as well as those looking to complete an MSc or PhD.